Xilinx/VMC_Help/HDL/vitis_hls/README.md

 # Vitis HLS

-The Xilinx Vitis™ HLS block allows the functionality of a Vitis HLS design to be included in a Model Composer design.
+The Vitis™ HLS block allows the functionality of a Vitis HLS design to be included in a Model Composer design.
 The Vitis HLS design can include C, C++ and System C design sources.

 ![](./Images/block.png)

+## Description

 There are two steps to the method of including a Vitis HLS design into Model Composer.
 The first step is to use the Vitis HLS RTL Packaging